15 Montessori Activities for Focus and Concentration

 The Bottom Line

 These activities make concentration practice feel like play.
+The focus develops as a side effect of doing something genuinely absorbing.

 Back to blog